 Current geographic coverage

-Primary humid tropical forest of South America (13 countries), Africa (25 countries), insular Southeast Asia (5 countries) and Pacific (1 country).
+Primary humid tropical forest of South America (13 countries), Central America (6 countries), Africa (25 countries), insular Southeast Asia (5 countries) and Pacific (1 country).

 Disturbance detection algorithm

 - A new forest disturbance alert is triggered based on a single observation from the latest Sentinel-1 C-band radar image.
 Subsequent observations are used to iteratively update the forest disturbance probability, increase confidence and confirm or reject the alert.
 Alerts are confirmed within a maximum 90-day period if the forest disturbance probability is above 97.5% (high confidence alerts).
 Unconfirmed alerts (low confidence alerts) are provided for forest disturbance probabilities above 85%.
 The date of the alert is set to the date of the image that first triggered the alert.

 - The product has a minimum mapping unit of 0.1 ha.

 - Forest disturbances are mapped only within the primary humid tropical forest mask from Turubanova et al (2018) with annual (Africa: 2001 - 2018; Other geographies: 2001-2019) forest loss (Hansen et al 2013) and mangrove (Bunting et al 2018) removed.

 - Forest disturbance is defined as the complete or partial removal of tree cover within a 10 m Sentinel-1 pixel.
 Complete tree cover removal is associated with stand-replacement disturbance at the Sentinel-1 pixel scale, while partial removal mainly represents disturbances associated with boundary pixels and selective logging.